Also known as Birth Day Foccacia and adapted from Cook’s Illustrated, May 1997, with extra help from Martha Rose Shulman in the New York Times.

 With wet hands to prevent sticking, halve the dough and flatten each piece to an 10-inch round on a large, lightly oiled baking sheet or pizza pan.
 Cover dough with lightly greased or oil-sprayed plastic wrap; let rise in warm, draft-free area until dough is puffy and doubled in volume, 30 to 45 minutes.

 Meanwhile, adjust oven rack to lower-middle position and heat oven to 425°F. With two wet fingers, dimple risen dough at regular intervals.
-Spread the tomato sauce over the dough smoothly.
+Spread the tomato paste over the dough smoothly.
 Scatter the olive pieces over the sauce.
 Drizzle dough with olive oil.

 Bake for 15 minutes, then scatter the shredded mozzarella over the foccace.
 Bake about another 10 minutes until foccacia bottoms are golden brown and crisp.
 Transfer to wire rack to cool slightly.
 Cut into serving-size pieces and serve warm.